beigeworm/PoshCord-C2/README.md

 8. `FolderTree` : Save folder trees to file and send to Discord.
 9. `FakeUpdate` : Spoof windows update screen.
 10. `AddPersistance` : Add this script to the startup folder.
 11. `RemovePersistance` : Remove this script from the startup folder.
-12. `CustomCommand` : Execute a hosted text file as a script.
 13. `IsAdmin`  : Check if the session is admin.
 14. `AttemptElevate` : Attempt to restart script as admin. (displays a UAC prompt to User)
 15. `EnumerateLAN`  : Show all devices on the network (see ExtraInfo for usage.) (can take a few miniutes to complete)